kucukaslan/gameserver/README.md

 ## Journal
 There is also [Journal.md](Journal.md) file that I kept while working on this project.
-It is like a diary or an informal `parallel git history`.
+It is like a diary or an informal `git history`.